 Pollock – Harvard scientists reproduce drip-paint technique using AI and 3D printers

 Can a machine be taught to paint like Jackson Pollock?
-More precisely: Can 3D printing Pollock 's special techniques to print complex forms quickly and precisely?
+More precisely: Can 3D printing utilize Pollock 's special techniques to print complex forms quickly and precisely?

 Although their main goal is not to create a Pollock-like print using computer algorithms, they strive to produce complex shapes at a faster pace.